Structure and FunctionShare

 Market opens for continuous trading: 10.00 hrs to 15.00 hrs (GMT).

 Settlement of trades is done electronically using a web based application.
-Settlement occurs three business days (T+3) after the trade date.
-Trade settlement and share depository services are currently handled by the Central Depository Company Limited (CSD), a subsidiary of the Bank of Ghana.
+Settlement occurs three business days (T+3) after the trade date for Equity and two business days for Fixed Income.
+Trade settlement and share depository services are currently handled by the Central Securities Depository Company Limited (CSD), a subsidiary of the Bank of Ghana and Ghana Stock Exchange.
 The CSD System allows for mutual settlement of trade on T+0 or T+1 basis.
-On settlement dates shares are moved automatically to client’s accounts in the depository system and the brokers settlement account debited.
+On settlement dates securities are moved automatically to client’s accounts in the depository system and the brokers settlement account debited.

 The Securities and Exchange Commission (SEC) carries out regular inspection of Licensed Dealing Members' operations and books.
 Brokers are also required to submit returns to GSE.
 The Trading and Surveillance Unit within the Exchange carries out on-site surveillance activities for all our trading members and reports to the Risk Management Committee of Council.